netuno-org/doc/docs/academy/ui/groups-users.md

 ## User

 This is the control center for managing user accounts.
-By clicking on "Developer" in the upper right corner of the screen, access the "User" section. ### Requirements
+By clicking on "Developer" in the upper right corner of the screen, access the "User" section.

+#### Requirements
 - Administrator permissions to access and modify users.

+### 1 - Edit existing user
-**Edit existing user:** A menu to select an already registered user and load their data for editing.
+A menu to select an already registered user and load their data for editing.

 **How ​​to edit a user:** Select a registered user and change the existing information.
 Click the "Save" button to confirm the change.
 After this action, a success message will be displayed.

 **Add new user:** The basic account identification fields (Name, Username, Password, Email, Group).

-#### How to add a new user
+### 2 - Add a new user
 In the "Add new user" section, fill in all fields:

 - **Name:** The person's full name.